-The legal means by which counties may apply for withdrawal of lands from county forests is provided by section 28.11(11)(a).
-This section states in part: "The county board shall first refer the resolution to the county forestry committee which shall consult with an authorized representative of the department in formulating its withdrawal proposal."
+The legal means by which counties may apply for withdrawal of lands from County Forests is provided by section $\frac{28.11(11)(a)}{28.11(11)(a)}$.
+This section states in part: "The County Board shall first refer the resolution to the County Forestry Committee which shall consult with an authorized representative of the department in formulating its withdrawal proposal."

-Section 28.11(11)(a) also states: "The county board shall not take final action thereon until 90 days after such referral or until the report thereon of the forest committee has been filed with the board."
+Section 28.11(11)(a) also states: "The County Board shall not take final action thereon until 90 days after such referral or until the report thereon of the forest committee has been filed with the board."

-Consequently, if the county board takes final action on a withdrawal application without referring it to the county forestry committee, the application is not valid.
-On the other hand, if the county forestry committee does not report to the county board within 90 days after receipt of the referral, the board may act upon the application without a committee recommendation.
+Consequently, if the County Board takes final action on a withdrawal application without referring it to the County Forestry Committee, the application is not valid.
+On the other hand, if the County Forestry Committee does not report to the County Board within 90 days after receipt of the referral, the board may act upon the application without a committee recommendation.

-The county forest and public lands specialist is designated as the authorized representative of the Department who shall consult with the county forest administrator and forestry committees in discussing withdrawal proposals.
-All Department communications concerning withdrawal of county forest lands shall be coordinated through the area forestry staff specialist.
-The final decision for requests for withdrawal presently rests with the Department's Division of Forestry administrator.
+The County Forest & Public Lands Specialist is designated as the authorized representative of the Department who shall consult with the County Forest Administrator and Forestry Committees in discussing withdrawal proposals.
+All Department communications concerning withdrawal of County Forest lands shall be coordinated through the Area Forestry Staff Specialist.
+The final decision for requests for withdrawal presently rests with the Department's Division of Forestry Administrator.